Netball Equipment List

 If playing a pick-up game of netball (with no team affiliation), it is important to wear comfortable clothes that allow for flexibility and movement.
 For a team game, the uniform rules are a bit more strict.
 The jersey, known as a kit or bibs, must have the player's position and name easily visible above the waist on the front and back.
 Most teams choose to wear bright-colored shirts, polos, or jerseys, with matching shorts or skirts as pants.
 The common materials worn are made of ultra-mesh, lycra, and micro-mesh, which help air-flow and breathability for the player on the court.

 Wearing proper footwear is extremely important for netball.
 The correct shoe for netball is court-specific and designed to withstand side-to-side and stop-start movements required to play the game.
 These look similar to running shoes but have special design factors that help improve performance, minimize fatigue and risk of injury.
-As shown in the picture above, a good netball shoe will have a low heel pitch, cushioned midsole, grip sole, wrapped outsole, and a structured upper.
+A good netball shoe will have a low heel pitch, cushioned midsole, grip sole, wrapped outsole, and a structured upper.
 If you're playing netball on a non-wooden court that has an unusual surface, it is recommended to try playing with different shoes to find what feels most comfortable and durable.